 - 2015: Thursday: Partly cloudy, with a high in the low-90s.
 Wind WSW at 15-20 mph.
 Friday: Cloudy, with light showers.
 High of 74, with WSW wind at 10-20 mph.
 Saturday: Sunny, with afternoon highs in the upper-80s.
 Wind WSW at 7-15 mph.
 Sunday: Sunny, with an afternoon high of 85.
 Wind WSW at 7-15 mph.

-Tournament Trends & Key Factors: Analysing the final stats of the 8 winners at Montreux gives us a little more insight into the requirements for this test:
+Tournament Trends & Key Factors: Analysing the final stats of the 9 winners at Montreux since 2010 gives us a little more insight into the requirements for this:

 - 2017, Chris Stroud (44).
 295 yards (60th), 80.4% fairways (23rd), 61.1% greens in regulation (50th), 1.52 putts per GIR (2nd).

 - 2016, Greg Chalmers (42).
 297 yards (64th), 80.4% fairways (25th), 65.3% greens in regulation (20th), 1.55 putts per GIR (1st).